Smart Health Web

 4. Crash Diets Without Scientific Evidence

-This will continue to happen every decade: lots and lots of new diets existence marketed, promoted and sold, in many cases telling you to avoid one thing: objective scientific evidence.
-There were diets from previous decades that continued to be a trend this decade.
-For example, Dr Sebi’s diet was the second most Googled diet of 2019.
-This diet is from a guy who called himself a doctor even though he wasn’t because who cares anyway.
-Words.
-Then some diets became popular in the 2010s, like the ketogenic diet.
-The ketogenic diet has a medical basis, as it is a high-fat, low-carbohydrate diet to prevent seizures in certain types of epilepsy.
-But it remains unknown whether it is an effective and healthy way to lose weight long-term.
+Then, some diets developed generally in the 2010s, such as the ketogenic diet.
+The ketogenic diet has a medical base, as it is a high-fat, low-carbohydrate diet to stop seizures in certain types of epilepsy.
+However, whether it is a natural and healthy way to lose weight in the long term remains unknown.
 Many things can make you lose weight in a short time.
 An “only look at Legos” diet would help you lose weight because you would not be eating anything, just looking at Legos.
 But it wouldn’t be healthy or sustainable because you’d be dead soon.
-Be suspicious of any diet focusing too much on a single nutrient, food, behaviour, or quick fix.
+Be suspicious of any diet focusing too much on a nutrient, food, behavior, or quick fix.
 Healthy lifestyles remain all about balance and moderation.

 5. Putting Things In Your Vagina